Mufumi/Mufumi/README.md

 Alternatively I'm also interested in:

-- Solving problems for Africa :earth_africa: using Data :floppy_disk: and Analytics :abacus:
+- Solving problems for Africa :earth_africa:, using Data :floppy_disk: and Analytics :abacus:
 - Formula 1 :racing_car:, football :soccer:, basketball :basketball: and more the technical analysis of these sports
 - Working in high-performance teams :mechanical_arm:
 - Economics :chart: